LeoLuoUofT/SIGNIT/RUNNING.md

 pip install requirements.txt
 python main.py

-If you also wanted to see the intermediate images, you must set the global variable "no_sanity" to TRUE in all the functions in SIGNIT_convert and stream_input.
+If you also wanted to see the intermediate images, change the no_sanity variable in no_sanity.py to TRUE.

 This will run the main part of the code but if you wanted to create your own training/testing data from the ASL Kaggle Alphabet Library.
 You can navigate to Leo_testing_folder/dataset_creation.
 The dataset_create.py will take every nth image from every subfolder and put them into a new folder (where n is your first input), once you've made your training and test sets use filterouttrainingimages.py to remove any images in the training set that occur in the testing set.
 A bash file is set up to preform this for you if you need it.